Butterflies with New Wings Building a Future: Work

 Butterflies provides for victims of abuse.
 It also reaches out to communities to educate women.
 One goal is also to pressure the authorities to uphold women's rights.
 Since its foundation the organization has helped over 1000 women and their families.
 Butterflies often help women and girls that became victims of sexual violence.
-In the long brewing conflict in Colombia over the course of 50 years overall 200.000 people have died and 5.3 million people are registered as internally replaced persons.
-Those internally replaced persons are more vulnerable for abuse.
+In the long-brewing conflict in Colombia over the course of 50 years overall 200.000 people have died and 5.3 million people are registered as internally displaced persons.
+Those internally displaced persons are more vulnerable to abuse.
 Butterflies provides psychosocial care for these victims.
 They also work to educate women about their rights so that more crimes are reported.
 During their work Butterflies are often threatened by the armed militias or gangs that are controlling the areas in which they work.

-The organization has for example established a food and savings scheme, which helps women who struggle financially to put food on the table and also save money for a more secure life as in the poor regions of Colombia some people don't have access to bank accounts or a credit card.

 The organization also organizes protests against the violence against women in Colombia.
-With the money the organization won from the Nansen Refugee Award, which amounted to 100.000 $, they want to build a shelter for abused women.
+With the money the organization won from the Nansen Refugee Award, which amounted to $100.000, they want to build a shelter for abused women.

-The Butterflies group offers women short-term shelter, psychological counseling and vocational training.
-The group receives funding from several foreign human rights groups and international aid organizations, including USAID.
-U.N.
-High Commissioner for Refugees Antonio Guterres cited Butterflies With New Wings for helping 1,000 women and their families: "Every day they try to heal the wounds of the women and children of Buenaventura, putting their own lives at risk."

-Philosophy

-Butterflies see their network of women as a network of "comadero".
-Comadero means godfather.
-Godfathering has had an important role in the Colombian society as families took care of each other.
-Within Butterflies the women take care of the other women as if they were godfathers or "comadero".